johnnychan0706/SuperStore_Analysis/README.md

  [Image credit](https://images.dailyhive.com/20210114091118/shutterstock_1201436956.jpg)

  #### Background
-Superstore is a reail store in the United States.
+Superstore is a retail store in the United States.
 They sell various products such as office supplies, furniture and electronics.
 This dataset comprises sales data, location and types of product for orders.

  #### Task
- We have to identify the business opportunity and issues for Super Store to assist with the market growth
+ We have to identify the business opportunities and issues for Super Store to assist with the market growth

  #### Data Questions
 1) What is the best and worst selling category ?